built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-browser-page-management.md

 Endpoints have a default **fetch** implementation where you can just point to rest endpoints but you could also have a custom module (see [how to add a module](./how-to-add-a-module.md) that implements your own logic.

-## Do you have an example of a custom implementation?
+## Do You Have An Example Of A Custom Implementation?

 Our default example manifest ([manifest.fin.json](../public/manifest.fin.json)) doesn't override the default behavior.
 Our second manifest ([second.manifest.fin.json](../public/second.manifest.fin.json)) loads configuration through a rest endpoint (see [settings.json](../public/settings.json)) and that defines the endpoints listed above in the **endpointProvider** definition.